georgyo/ifconfig.io/README.md

 # Deployment

 You can use the source code directly to deploy your own server.
-You can also you can use Docker and Docker Compose.
+You can also use Docker and Docker Compose.

 ## Docker-Compose